Simon Dubnow: Philosophy

 Another writer of Jewish history although from a younger generation, Lucy Dawidowicz, summarizes the personal evolution and resulting weltanschauung of Simon Dubnow:

 Early in his intellectual life, Dubnow turned to history and in the study and writing of Jewish history he found the surrogate for Judaism, the modern means by which he could identify as a Jew, which would give him inner satisfaction and keep him part of the Jewish community. ...
 Even in his pioneering studies of hasidism, Dubnow's rationalism shines through. ...
 Yet despite his rationalism, despite his modernity, Dubnow believed in a mystic force--the Jewish will to live.

 Dubnow himself adumbrates his own philosophical and religious understanding: "I am agnostic in religion and in philosophy....
 I myself have lost faith in personal immortality, yet history teaches me that there is a collective immortality and that the Jewish people can be considered as relatively eternal for its history coincides with the full span of world history."
-Pinson writes "Dubnow with his profound historical approach, weaves into his automomist theories all the strands of Jewish past, present and future."
+Pinson writes "Dubnow with his profound historical approach, weaves into his autonomist theories all the strands of Jewish past, present and future."